-- Remember that you have to get permission from a user if you’re going to collect and process personal data.
-You should inform your users about the details of data processing and its transmission to another country.
-The description of how everything will work should not contain any unclear statements or equivoques.
+- Remember that you have to get permission from users if you’re going to collect and process personal data.
+Therefore, you should inform them about the details of data processing and its transmission to another country.
+The description of how everything works should not contain any unclear statements or equivoques;

-- As we have mentioned before, new regulations increase penalty charges against business organizations in case of any data leakages.
-It means that companies will pay for such kind of incidents not only with their reputation.
-That’s why information security must become one of the highest concerns of your company.
-According to GDPR authors, encryption is one of the key measures that helps to follow the requirements.
-But if a software vendor prefers any other option to be implemented in a custom web application, it’s acceptable.
+- If you don’t want to lose reputation or pay for the unforeseen circumstances, the information security must become one of the highest concerns of your company.
+According to GDPR Act, encryption is one of the key measures that help to follow the requirements.
+But if a software vendor prefers any other option to be implemented in a custom web application, it’s also acceptable.

-It’s pretty easy to understand why business owners in EU are concerned about this new set of regulations described in GDPR.
-Potentially it may have a significant impact on each company that deals with personal data of its users.
-It’ll bring many changes in the way of how you should collect and store personal data.
-Therefore, the sooner you decide to make all possible efforts to become a GDPR compliant company the better for you.
-Such measures will both protect you from losses and increase customers’ loyalty.
+It’s pretty easy to understand why business owners in EU are concerned about the set of regulations described in GDPR.
+It changes the way of how you collect and store personal data.
+Therefore, it is vital to make your company GDPR compliant.
+Such measures both protect you from losses and increase customers’ loyalty.